+\myparagraph{Baselines:} We compare the performance of our proposed approach to the following bias mitigation techniques; ERM \cite{DBLP:journals/tnn/Vapnik99}, GDRO \cite{sagawa2019distributionally}, LfF \cite{NEURIPS2020_eddc3427}, JTT \cite{liu2021just} , DFA \cite{NEURIPS2021_disentangled} and LC \cite{liu2023avoiding}.
+Among these, GDRO utilizes supervision on bias whereas LfF and JTT assumes no prior knowledge on the bais labels.
+DFA and LC utilizes augmentation techniques to increase diversity of minority groups.
+More details on the baselines are provided in \cref{supp_baselines} of the Appendix.

-\myparagraph{Evaluation protocol:} Evaluation of CMNIST and C-CIFAR10 is conducted on unbiased test sets, with target features being randomly correlated to spurious features.
-This evaluation protocol is commonly followed in the prior debiasing works \cite{NEURIPS2020_eddc3427, liu2021just, NEURIPS2021_disentangled}.
-Nevertheless, in the case of BFFHQ, we do not use the unbiased test set since half of them are bias-aligned points.
-In order to ensure a fair evaluation on debiasing, we adhere to the previous methods \cite{liu2023avoiding, NEURIPS2021_disentangled} by utilizing a test set, which exclusively comprises bias-conflicting points from the unbiased test set.
-It is notable that the test set of BAR is composed solely of bias-conflicting samples, introducing a significant challenge for evaluation.
-Our primary metric is classification accuracy.
-We calculate aligned accuracy and conflicting accuracy separately for some of the ablations on CMNIST and C-CIFAR10 presented in \cref{sec:ablation studies}.
+\myparagraph{Evaluation protocol:} We evaluate CMNIST and C-CIFAR10 on unbiased test sets, with target features randomly correlated to spurious features, following the evaluation protocol commonly used in prior debiasing works \cite{NEURIPS2020_eddc3427, liu2021just, NEURIPS2021_disentangled}.
+Nevertheless, for BFFHQ, we do not use the unbiased test set since half of them are bias-aligned points.
+To ensure fair evaluation on debiasing, we adhere to previous methods \cite{liu2023avoiding, NEURIPS2021_disentangled} by exclusively utilizing a test set comprising bias-conflicting points from the unbiased test set.
+Notably, the BAR test set consists solely of bias-conflicting samples, posing a significant evaluation challenge.
+Our primary metric is accuracy, with aligned accuracy and conflicting accuracy calculated separately for some ablations on CMNIST and C-CIFAR10 (see \cref{sec:ablation studies}).
 Aligned accuracy is computed solely on bias-aligned data points while conflicting accuracy is determined exclusively based on the bias-conflicting points.
+For CelebA, we report worst-group accuracy specifically focusing on the bias-conflicting group (Blonde Hair = 0, Male = 0), which contains a substantial number of samples.
 We conduct five independent trials with different random seeds and report both the mean and standard deviation to ensure statistical robustness.

-\myparagraph{Implementation details:} We perform extensive hyperparameter tuning using a small unbiased validation set with bias annotations to obtain the deep and shallow branches for all the datasets.
-We consistently utilize the same debiasing model architectures used by the previous methods for our target branch to ensure a fair comparison.
-Additionally, a linear layer is employed for the classifier for all the datasets.
-The additional architecture details for different datasets are as follows: